Kong/sdk-konnect-go/docs/sdks/portalauthsettings/README.md

 **Pre-release Endpoint**
 This endpoint is currently in beta and is subject to change.

 Updates the developer authentication configuration for a portal.
-Developers can be allowed to login using basic auth (email & password) or use Single-Sign-On (SSO) through an OIDC Identity Provider (IdP).
-Developers can be automatically assigned to teams by mapping claims from thier IdP account.
+Developers can be allowed to login using basic auth (email & password) or use Single-Sign-On through an Identity Provider.
+Developers can be automatically assigned to teams by mapping claims from their IdP account.

 ### Example Usage